 The US shipbuilding industry has remained consistent during the past 30 years.
 US shipyards have built on average more than 1,600 vessels a year since 1987, ranging from military vessels to small barges.
 The Biden Administration has announced an ambitious clean energy plan with many states adopting green energy plans.
 It is forecast that the evolution of the US offshore wind energy industry will increase the demand for Jones Act eligible vessels, which may boost the shipbuilding industry.
 For example, in 2021, it was announced that a first Jones Act compliant wind turbine installation vessel would be built at a Texas shipyard.

 General overview of the legislative framework

 Admiralty and maritime law is one of the oldest sources of US common law.
-The US Constitution extends admiralty jurisdiction to federal courts and provides that Congress may pass legislation in this field.
-There are four general sources of admiralty law: general maritime law, federal statutes, international agreements and state law when not pre-empted.
+The Constitution extends admiralty jurisdiction to federal courts and provides that Congress may pass legislation in this field.
+There are four main sources of admiralty law: general maritime law, federal statutes, international agreements and state law when not pre-empted.